 Dead bodies were thrown onto the elevator and stored on the fourth floor where they’d wait to be transferred to their final resting places.
 Unsurprisingly, guest accounts describe a whole lot of terrifying things happening on the fourth floor, including headless and limbless figures popping up in rooms and roaming the hallways.

-What is surprising is that the Victor Hotel makes its fourth floor avoidable for guests, and that some willingly book rooms there in hopes of catching a glimpse of something spooky.
-Other phenomena is regularly said to occur at the hotel, such as kitchen utensils being thrown across the room, visions of misty figures accompanied by bursts of cold air, and the elevator traveling from floor to floor all by itself.
+What is surprising is that the Victor Hotel makes its fourth floor avoidable for guests and that some willingly book rooms there in hopes of catching a glimpse of something spooky.
+Other phenomena are regularly said to occur at the hotel, such as kitchen utensils being thrown across the room, visions of misty figures accompanied by bursts of cold air, and the elevator traveling from floor to floor all by itself.

 321 Victor Ave, Victor, CO 80860 | 719-689-3553 | Victor Hotel